History Of Cuban Coffee: The Rich History Behind Cuban Coffee

 Why Is It Called Cuban Coffee?

 Cuban coffee, known as café cubano, is a big part of the country’s cultural heritage.
 It stands out because sugar is mixed in while it’s being brewed to make it sweeten.
-This special way of making it has made Cuban coffee well-known for its unique taste and preparation method.
+This special way of making it has made Cuban coffee well-known for its unique taste and preparation method which is made by a Cuban coffee maker or Cuban coffee press.

 Why Are Coffee Beans Important To Cuba?